Hexaquark: D-star hexaquark

 In 2014, a potential dibaryon was detected at the Jülich Research Center at about 2380 MeV.
 The center claimed that the measurements confirm results from 2011, via a more replicable method.
 The particle existed for 10^{−23} seconds and was named d*(2380).
 This particle is hypothesized to consist of three up and three down quarks, and has been proposed as a candidate for dark matter.

 The study found that production of stable d*(2380) hexaquarks could account for 85% of the Universe's dark matter.

 H dibaryon

 In 1977, Robert Jaffe proposed that a possibly stable H dibaryon with the quark composition udsuds could notionally result from the combination of two uds hyperons.
+There is also a state with the same quark content but hypothesised to be compact and stable, for which the name sexaquark is often specifically used.